metio/terraform-provider-k8s/docs/data-sources/canaries_flanksource_com_canary_v1_manifest.md

 Required:

 - `name` (String) Name of the check
-- `resources` (Map of String) Resources are kubernetes resources that are created & clearedafter every check run.
+- `resources` (Map of String) Resources are kubernetes resources that are created & cleared after every check run.

 Optional: